algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

 Several other artefacts created with the goal of helping the quality assurance and the rest of the team achieving higher quality are available mostly on Github.
 The goal of the test plan is to act as an entry point to those.

-Finally the test plan aims to help achieving a potential handing over of our team's activities  to another team, such as a team at Coris Innovation, for instance, or another future 3rd party working on ^^the solution^^.
+Finally the test plan aims to help achieving a potential handing over of our team's activities  to another team, such as a team at Coris Innovation, for instance, or another future 3rd party working on the solution[^5].

 ## Product Analysis
 ### Customer/Business Requirements